0xHy0kR1/ReactJSNotes/creating first react app(textutils).md

 ## Adding Dismissing Alert Message

 #### Create Alert.js
-- Create alert.js and paste the code of dismissable alert in the return().
+- Creating alert.js and paste the code of dismissable alert in the return().

 #### Passing values as a prop
 - We will be passing values in alert.js as a prop.